How Boat Outfitters Modernized their Freight Shipping Quotes Process with ShipperHQ

 Telling customers what the estimated delivery date was at checkout became a major pain point for Boat Outfitters.

 But with ShipperHQ, they are able to divide products into shipping groups based on lead time (which could be anywhere from 1 to 16 days), and accurately communicate to customers when they can expect their package.

 With ShipperHQ, we are able to properly display the projected delivery date in the checkout like Amazon does at an order level.

 Of course, the shipping groups Boat Outfitters created aren’t only related to lead times.
 They are also broken down by additional handling, large package surcharge and freight only.

 With shipping groups in ShipperHQ, Boat Outfitters can even exclude certain products from their free shipping model or omit a carrier from showing up if a cart total doesn’t meet a price threshold.

 All of these shipping groups together, including whether a product is assigned to an oversized group, help drive the logic behind expected delivery date and shipping rates in the shopping cart and checkout.

 With ShipperHQ, we are able to implement any shipping rules that make sense for our business.
-Now we can effectively offer oversized products, change shipping groups at the checkout page, and quote shipping appropriately in real-time.
+Now we can effectively offer oversized products, change shipping groups at the checkout page, and show freight shipping quotes appropriately in real-time.

 Are you a retailer like Boat Outfitters experiencing challenges such as freight quoting and shipping lead times?
 Start configuring sophisticated shipping pricing and delivery options with a 30 day no-risk trial from ShipperHQ.